Japan's Kishida defies expectations as ruling LDP easily keeps majority - Up News Info

 Article content

-The result was at odds with expectations and initial exit polls that suggested the LDP could lose sole majority.
+The result was at odds with expectations and initial exit polls that suggested the LDP would need to rely on its junior coalition party for a majority.
 Kishida, a soft-spoken former banker who has struggled to shake off an image that he lacks charisma, is also likely to be emboldened by the win.

-The vote was a test https://www.reuters.com/world/asia-pacific/tightrope-election-may-spell-uncertain-future-japans-new-prime-minister-2021-10-28 for Kishida, who called the election soon after taking the top post early this month, and for the long-powerful party, which has been hurt by perceptions it mishandled the coronavirus pandemic.
+The vote was a test https://www.reuters.com/world/asia-pacific/tightrope-election-may-spell-uncertain-future-japans-new-prime-minister-2021-10-28 for Kishida, who called the election soon after taking the top post, and for the long-powerful party, which has been hurt by perceptions it mishandled the coronavirus pandemic.

-A poorer showing would have heightened expectations that he could follow predecessor Yoshihide Suga in becoming another short-term premier.

-The party did take some notable hits, including the loss by its secretary general, Akira Amari, in his single-seat district.
-Amari, a key backer of Kishida, intended to resign from his party post, NHK said.

 Kishida has hewed to traditional policies of the party’s right wing, pushing to increase military https://www.reuters.com/world/asia-pacific/with-an-eye-china-japans-ruling-party-makes-unprecedented-defense-spending-2021-10-13 spending, but has also promised to address wealth inequality, touting a “new capitalism” that has stoked concern among investors.